-One question I struggled with for quite a while, and I know most of my clients have as well, is how do you construct and manage an AdWords account so you know when “this is as good as it gets”?
+One question I struggled with for quite a while, and I know most of my clients have as well, is how do you construct and manage an Google Ads account so you know when “this is as good as it gets”?
 What metrics should you use to manage your account and how do you evaluate those metrics to fine-tune your account performance?
 At what point do you stop building and experimenting, and start optimizing?
 At what point is your account essentially on auto-pilot?
 That’s what this article is about.

 There are many different ways to manage account performance and several different levels.
 The different levels are: